How to Make WWWow with

 It is also possible to build a unique front end in the case of headless Shopify.

-Shopify is used by many stores from the fashion, jewelry, and makeup industry, because those markets require a design that’s both functional and beautiful, and Shopify themes come in handy.
+Shopify is used by many stores from the fashion, jewelry, and makeup industries because those markets require a design that’s both functional and beautiful, and Shopify UX comes in handy.

 shopify_website_design_